 Population per Primary Care Provider The 1999 estimated resident civilian population divided by the number of FTE (full-time equivalent) primary care providers serving the county in 1999.
 Primary care is composed of the medical specialties of family practice, general practice, internal medicine, obstetrics/gynecology, and pediatrics.
+Comparable data for 2000 were not available.

-Medicaid Eligible, FY 1999 - Number The average monthly number of persons eligible for Medicaid services during state fiscal year 1999.
+Medicaid Eligible, FY 2000 - Number The average monthly number of persons eligible for Medicaid services during state fiscal year 2000.
 Medicaid is a federal/state government matching program (Title XIX) designed to provide medical services to financially indigent and medically indigent persons.
 Eligibility criteria are defined as follows: Persons receiving a money payment for subsistence needs are automatically eligible for Medicaid and are designated as Categorically Needy.
 Such persons are Aid to Families with Dependent Children (AFDC) children/adults and Supplemental Security Income / State Supplementation (SSI/SS) aged, blind, and disabled recipients.
-Qualified Medicare Beneficiaries (QMBs) not previously eligible for Medicaid are designated as Medically Needy Only.
+Qualified Medicare Beneficiaries (QMBs) not previously eligible for Medicaid as Medically Needy Only.